spatialthoughts/qgis-tutorials/source/docs/3/advanced_georeferencing.rst

 Procedure
 ---------

 1. We will use a basemap from OpenStreetMap to capture the coordinates for georeferencing.
 QGIS3 comes with  built-in support for tile layers.
 These are commonly known as 'XYZ' layers since they are made using individual map tiles for each zoom level (z) on a x,y coordinate grid.
-You can find the ``OpenStreetMap`` layer under :guilabel:`XYZ` in the :guilabel:`Browser Panel`.
+You can find the ``OpenStreetMap`` layer under :guilabel:`XYZ Tiles` in the :guilabel:`Browser Panel`.
 Drag the layer to the main canvas.
 Once loaded, note the Coordinate Reference System (CRS) for this layer in the bottom-right corder.
 It is set as ``EPSG 3857 Pseudo Mercator``.
 This is important because the coordinates we infer from this layer during georeferencing will be in this CRS.

   .. image:: /static/3/advanced_georeferencing/images/1.png
      :align: center